PlasmaPy/PlasmaPy/docs/particles/ionization_states.rst

 The ionization state of a single element
 ========================================

-We may use the `~plasmapy.particles.IonizationState` class to represent the ionization state of a single element, such as for this example.
+We may use the `~plasmapy.particles.ionization_state.IonizationState` class to represent the ionization state of a single element, such as for this example.